-This species is known for building large ball-shaped nests, called drey.
+This species is known for building large ball-shaped nests, called a drey.
 Each possum will build more than one drey within its home range.
 If one nest gets destroyed the possum moves to a different one.

-The Ringtail possum is common in suburbia, but the best place within the city to look for it after dark is the Centennial Park.
+The Ringtail possum is common in suburbia, but the best place within the city to look for it after dark is Centennial Park.

 Eastern Pygmy Possum